 Iodine and Manganese are trace elements usually forgotten about when discussing deficiencies.
 However, both are important because they cause irregularities and depression of cycling and low conception rates (National Academies of Sciences, 2016).

 Did you know Seagrass contains Iodine naturally?
-A benefit to using BLM White Cap is it contains 12 key major and trace elements in one simple and easy to use product.
+A benefit to using White Cap is it contains 12 key major and trace elements in one simple and easy to use product.
 Enhancing the mineral status of your livestock at key times to improve sperm quality, egg quality, cycling and conception rates.

 ” If the availability of these essential elements is missing, then the egg quality of the donors will be compromised.
 So, the question is….